Tips on Traveling to Kyiv, Ukraine

 - Food is very cheap, and delicious.
 Try Ukrainian borsch (a bright beet-focused soup containing veggies and meat), varenyky (filled dumplings), holubtsi (stuffed cabbage with minced meat ).
 Restaurants like Puzata Khata, Drova, Dva Gusya, Oliv’e will help you save your budget.

-- Drinking tap water in Kyiv is not recommended, better buy the bottled water.
+- Drinking tap water in Kyiv is not recommended, better to buy the bottled water.

 - Before traveling to Ukraine, check if your insurance company will give you good support overseas.

 - In Ukraine, state hospitals are in poor conditions.
 For medical services, it is better to go to private clinics like Borys, Dobrobut.
 Remember that in case of an emergency it is always better to contact the Embassy of your country.

-- In case you need any pills, pharmacies are in every corner of Kyiv streets.
+- In case you need any pills, pharmacies are on every corner of Kyiv streets.

 - If you stay in Ukraine for more than 3 days, buy a prepaid SIM card.
-You can get monthly tariff plan that offers mobile communication and 4G data at 3 dollars.
+You can get a monthly tariff plan that offers mobile communication and 4G data at 3 dollars.

 - Free wi-fi is available practically at every eating place: restaurant, cafe, coffee shops; shopping malls; at some metro stations.
 Just ask the staff to give you the password.

 - Plugs and wall sockets differ from North America and the U.K., being of European two-pin style.
 Take an International power adaptor and a power converter.
 Electricity: 220 volts, 50Hz.

 - The most convenient way to reach the city center from Boryspil and Zhulyany airports is by taxi/Uber.

 - Alternatively, you can take the “Sky Bus” or train from Boryspil Airport to the Kyiv Central Railway station.
 And then get to your hotel/accommodation by metro.

 - Kyiv should be seen on foot.
 Most of the famous and ancient landmarks are located in one area.
 The variety and contrast of Kyiv buildings are impressive.
 You will find buildings of different epochs, from princely times to ultramodern buildings.

 - Sightseeing is cheap.
 Admission fees cost from 10 to 200 UAH.